outlyer-net/docker-kodi/README.md

 (NOTE that Docker will create the volume if it didn't exist)

+## Accessing local media

+To access local media you'll have to mount the appropriate directories with additional `-v ...` arguments.

+The included script mounts the home directory (read-only) of the user launching it, but doesn't try to guess any other mount points.\
+It is mounted in `/root/<username>-home`, so that within Kodi it's easily reachable as "*Home folder*" → "*&lt;username&gt;-home*".

 ## Local build

 The script can also build the image locally if you prefer that over pulling it from Docker Hub: